ropensci-archive/ponyexpress/README.md

 ponyexpress 🐴
 =============

-This package builds on the `gmailr` package and code from Jenny Bryan to automate sendining Gmail from R with data from a spreadsheet (local csv, Excel sheet, or a Google sheet).
+This package builds on the `gmailr` package and code from Jenny Bryan to automate sending Gmail from R with data from a spreadsheet (local csv, Excel sheet, or a Google sheet).
 With nothing more than a list of names and email addresses, you can send templated emails (grades, conference acceptances etc)

 Install
 -------